the10thWiz/Rocket/docs/guide/05-requests.md

 ! tip: It's not just forwards that can be caught!

-  In general, when any guard fails for any reason, including parameter guards, you can use an `Option` or `Result` type in its place to catch the error.
+  In general, when any guard fails for any reason, including parameter guards, you can use a `Result` type in its place to catch the error.

 By the way, if you were to omit the `rank` parameter in the `user_str` or `user_int` routes, Rocket would emit an error and abort launch, indicating that